Schr\"oder partitions, Schr\"oder tableaux and weak poset patterns: An alternative view of Schr oder tableaux

 \emph{Proof.}\quad Thanks to Proposition \ref{upset} and \ref{chain}, we observe that $SAv(\mathscr{P})=Av($ ,\, $)$, and so in particular, if $\mathscr{Q}\in SAv(\mathscr{P})$, then $\mathscr{Q}$ has height at most 1.
 Moreover, any subset of cardinality 3 of $\mathscr{Q}$ cannot have minimum; thus, any three elements in the same connected component are either an antichain or one of them is greater than the remaining two.
 This means that each connected component of $\mathscr{Q}$ is a flat.

-Concerning enumeration, the class of posets of size $n$ whose connected components are flats is in bijection with the class of partitions of a set having $n$ element: just map each of such posets into the partition of its ground set whose blocks are the connected components (and observe that the order structure of a flat is completely determined by its cardinality).
+Concerning enumeration, the class of posets of size $n$ whose connected components are flats is in bijection with the class of integer partitions of $n$: just map each of such posets into the integer partition of the cardinality of its ground set whose parts are the cardinalities of the connected components (and observe that the order structure of a flat is completely determined by its cardinality).
 From this observation the thesis follows.\cvd

 We close this section with some general results which allow to understand the class $SAv(\mathscr{P})$ when $\mathscr{P}$ is built from simpler posets using classical operations.

 \begin{prop} Let $\mathscr{P},\mathscr{Q}$ be two posets.